Is Niger’s coup a sign that France’s influence in the Sahel is over?

 France still has 1,500 soldiers in Niger and around 1,000 troops in neighboring Chad, but the coup in Niger has raised further questions about France’s military presence in the Sahel and across Africa.
 Since the 1990s, 78% of the 27 coups in sub-Saharan Africa have taken place in Francophone countries.

 “When this wave of coups started, Niger was seen as an island.
-But when the coup [there] began, we realized it wasn’t,” says Douglas Yates, a specialist in African politics at the American University of Paris.
+But when the coup [there] began, we realized it wasn’t,” says Douglas Yates, a specialist in African politics at the American Graduate School in Paris.
 “Like the Roman Empire, there has been [the idea of] a long-lasting legacy of France in the Sahel, but Macron’s influence there has been completely reduced.”

 Until now, Mr. Yates says, France has used military solutions to deal with development and national problems in the Sahel.
 But “France needs to reflect on whether military [intervention] in the Sahel is the answer.”

-Note: Editor's note: The original story misidentified Mr. Yates' current place of work.